o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 ### Configuring the environment

 ----

-If you find  start failing, you must look to the test suite in `scripts/build/TestImpactAnalysis/Testing`
+If you find tests start failing, you must look to the test suite in `scripts/build/TestImpactAnalysis/Testing`:

-test_tiaf_tools.py  contains the relevant tests for the Storage Query Tool, and
+`test_tiaf_tools.py` contains the relevant tests for the Storage Query Tool.

-test_tiaf_unit_tests.py  contains the relevant tests for the TIAF python scripts
+`test_tiaf_unit_tests.py`  contains the relevant tests for the TIAF python scripts.

-conftest.py contains the fixtures that are used by both test scripts, and is a good place to start when updating tests with new features and command arguments.
+`conftest.py` contains the fixtures that are used by both test scripts, and is a good place to start when updating tests with new features and command arguments.

 This example config snippet will allow you to run TIAF pytests locally in vscode.
-Just copy and paste it into your existing settings.json(or create it if need be)
+Just copy and paste it into your existing `settings.json` (or create it if need be):

 ```json
 {